Skip to main content

 Tools Needed to Make Pooris

-Ingredients To Make Pooris
+Ingredients to Make Pooris

 You can refer to the FULL PRINTABLE recipe card at the bottom of this post for all ingredient quantities and to save the recipe for later.
 The recipe card will also allow you to scale the recipe based on how many pooris you’re looking to make so you have the perfect amount of atta flour and water!